 The ARC is a monthly charge approved by the FCC and assessed by local telephone companies to recover some of the costs incurred in the provision and maintenance of telephone service.
 Even though this charge appears on your local bill, it is governed by the FCC.

 Federal Universal Service Charge Notification

-For the 2nd Quarter of 2021, beginning April 1st, the Federal Universal Service Charge (FUSC) contribution factor will increase from 31.8% to 33.4%.
+For the 3rd Quarter of 2021, beginning July 1st, the Federal Universal Service Charge (FUSC) contribution factor will decrease from 33.4% to 31.8%.
 This will result in a increase of the FUSC charge that appears on your monthly telephone bill.
 The factor is applied to services designated as interstate by the FCC and changes from time-to-time based on the needs of the federal universal service fund.

 The federal universal service fund was established and is maintained to ensure that all consumers, regardless of location, have access to essentially the same telecommunications services at affordable prices.
 The fund also assists schools, libraries, low-income consumers and rural health care consumers with assistance in obtaining telecommunications services.

 Please call Southeast Nebraska Communications at 402-245-4451 with any questions you may have regarding this change.